genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

-For those of you on this list at NIH, first, thank you for all of your support over more than 20 years that has made this Valentine\'s primer possible---starting with the NIH Human Brain Project and continuing now with a NIDA P30.
+For those of you on this list at NIH, first, thank you for all of your support over more than 20 years that has made this Valentine\'s primer possible--starting with the NIH Human Brain Project and continuing now with a NIDA P30.
 I hope you will be impressed not only by the data that Xusheng generated, but by the FAIR-ness and ease of analysis of highly valuable smart quadratic data.

 What the heck is *smart quadratic data*?
-Please see an extended discussion on this topic (verging on a rant in sections) given at the University of Virginia in the Data Science program, 20Nov2020:
+Please see an extended discussion on this topic (verging on a soap box rant in sections) given at the University of Virginia in the Data Science program, 20Nov2020:
  ***<https://youtu.be/4ZhnXU8gV44> ***